 This category recognises an individual or team that has made outstanding achievements in service user involvement or leadership.

-Successfully shortlisted finalists will be notified in early February 2020 and invited to attend the awards ceremony on Tuesday 12th May 2020 in Nottingham.
+Successfully shortlisted finalists will be notified in July and invited to attend the Awards ceremony on Tuesday 21st September 2021 in Nottingham.

-We encourage as many services to get involved in the awards as possible so please do share this information with service users and colleagues.
+We encourage as many services to get involved in the Awards so please do share this information with service users and colleagues.
+Good luck!